GSDC Transformer: An Efficient and Effective Cue Fusion for Monocular Multi-Frame Depth Estimation: Experiment

 \subsection{Comparison}

 We compared our method with Manydepth {\cite{watson2021temporal}}, DynamicDepth {\cite{feng2022disentangling}}, MonoRec {\cite{wimbauer2021monorec}}, MaGNet {\cite{bae2022multi}}, and DMDepth {\cite{li2023learning}}.
 The quantitative and qualitative results are shown in {Table \ref{table1}} and {Fig. \ref{fig4}}.
-In overall scenes, our method outperforms all other methods in terms of all evaluated metrics, benefiting from the increased granularity of cue representation.
-In dynamic scenes, our method ranks second, following DMDepth {\cite{li2023learning}}, but still significantly outperforms the other methods.
-Additionally, our method achieves a faster fusion by utilizing a sparse and local attention mechanism compared to {\cite{li2023learning}}, which will be further discussed in { Sec. \ref{sec4.3}}.
+In overall scenes, our method outperforms all other methods in terms of all evaluated metrics.
+Compared to second best method DMDepth, our method decreases Abs Rel, Sq Rel, RMSE by 6.98\%, 10.57\%, 5.63\%, respectively.
+In dynamic scenes, our method ranks second, following DMDepth, but still significantly outperforms the other methods.
+Moreover, the cue fusion within our method exhibits a 3.24 ${G}$ FLOPs and achieves a 227.41 FPS, surpassing the performance of DMDepth (3.82 ${G}$ FLOPs and 171.73 FPS).
+A detailed efficiency comparison will be further discussed in { Sec. \ref{sec4.3}}.